ansys/pyprimemesh/doc/source/user_guide/fileio.rst

 Parametric CAD
 --------------

-Parametric CAD update can be used during import for CAD files that have parameters defined that can be accessed by the Workbench CAD readers.
+Parametric CAD update can be used while importing CAD files that have parameters defined and can be accessed by the Workbench CAD readers.

-To get existing CAD parameters during import:
+To get existing CAD parameters while importing:

 .. code:: python